BA (Hons)

 CAREER PROSPECTS

 Graduates become professional writers or follow careers in publishing, advertising, marketing, teaching or other professions that require advanced communication skills.
-Recent graduates have successfully set themselves up as freelance writers.

 Many of our graduates choose to go on to further study, both at Masters and Doctoral level.
-Recent graduates have also successfully set themselves up as freelance writers, or else gone into a variety of areas of employment including public service, charitable and community work, administration, teaching, publishing, banking, law, PR, marketing, copywriting, estate agency, sales authorship, recruitment, optometry.
+Recent graduates have also successfully set themselves up as freelance writers, or else gone into a variety of areas of employment including public service, charitable and community work, administration, teaching, publishing, banking, law, PR, marketing, copywriting, estate agency, sales authorship, recruitment and optometry.

 The University of Winchester ranks in the top 10 in the UK for graduates in employment or further study according to the Graduate Outcomes Survey 2023, HESA.